NaveenPrasaad/Safety-Aware-Transformer-Enhanced-Unified-Multi-Task-Perception/README.md

 - Potholes
 - Waterlogging
 - Road cracks
-- Faded or missing lane markings
 - Mixed traffic participants
-- Unstructured road boundaries
+- Drivable  Area
+- Lane markings

 To address these challenges, we propose a multitask perception framework that simultaneously understands: